PUSH TO TALK OVER CELLULAR (POC)

-A clear division has traditionally existed in enterprise communications – there are cellular device users (workers who need smartphones and other multifunctional endpoints for front-office multitasking), and there are the two-way radio users (those who need rugged handheld devices that do one thing really well – provide crystal-clear audio in often loud operational settings).
+A clear division has traditionally existed in enterprise communications – there are cellular device users (workers who need smartphones and other multi-functional endpoints for front-office multitasking), and there are the two-way radio users (those who need rugged handheld devices that do one thing really well – provide crystal-clear audio in often loud operational settings).

 While before businesses were forced to choose one or the other, that divide has dissolved and enterprise today has access to more unified communications than ever before.

 In fact, for the first time ever, there’s precedent for a handheld and vehicle mobile communication device that looks and acts like a two-way radio but is in fact a cellular endpoint.
-This technology is referred to as push-to-talk over cellular or POC/PTTOC and it is revolutionising the way you do your best work.
+This technology is referred to as a push-to-talk over cellular radio or POC/PTTOC and it is revolutionising the way you do your best work.

 Cellular networks in Australia provide expansive and comprehensive coverage and conditions certainly exist where operating over a two-way radio network makes more sense; for example, data center campuses, oil refineries and other large onsite facilities with high-risk operations that warrant on-premises radio coverage.

-The technology runs on carrier cellular networks, which all have comprehensive nationwide coverage.
+Yes, POC technology runs on carrier cellular networks, which all have comprehensive nationwide coverage.
 This setup is perfectly suited to a business operation that spans the length of the east coast, for instance, but still needs a distraction-free, high-performance, rugged PTT communication system.

 Because the device is on a cellular network, PTT users can also communicate with smartphone users who have the Motorola WAVE app installed on their device and are registered as part of the talk group.

-Wireless networks can be remotely programmed to improve coverage if needed; for instance, Wi-Fi can be used in fortified structures and facilities with limited cell signal penetration.
+Yes, wireless networks can be remotely programmed to improve coverage if needed; for instance, Wi-Fi can be used in fortified structures and facilities with limited cell signal penetration.

-An easily deployed system gateway facilitates seamless interoperability between POC and traditional MotoTRBO systems.
+Yes, an easily deployed system gateway facilitates seamless interoperability between POC and traditional MotoTRBO systems.

-Most devices feature built-in GPS, which enables businesses to track field technicians, maintenance workers and fleets in real-time using a web interface.
+Most POC devices feature built-in GPS, which enables businesses to track field technicians, maintenance workers and fleets in real-time using a web interface.